phone-icon

 Our EdD program features 49 credit hours of coursework and 12 hours of dissertation.

-Program Outcomes: EdD Or PhD In Exercise Science
+Program Outcomes: Exercise Physiology

 For PhD students, you will: